 Agnew Hall is an academic building on the Ag Quad used by the College of Agriculture and Life Sciences.

-It contains laboratory space for the Department of Biological Systems Engineering.
+It contains space for the Department of Biological Systems Engineering and the Virginia Tech Pesticide Programs.

 Ella Graham Agnew